 The Policy sets minimum acceptable credit ratings for investments from any of the three NRSROs: S&P, Moody's, and Fitch.
 For an issuer of short-term debt, the rating must be no less than A-1 (S&P), P-1 (Moody's), or F-1 (Fitch), while an issuer of long-term debt shall be rated no less than an "A" by two of the three rating services.
-The OCTA Commingled Investment Pool and the CA Community Foundation Investment Fund are not rated.

-The following is a summary of the credit quality distribution and concentration of credit risk by investment type as a percentage of each pool's fair value at June 30, 2018.
+The following is a summary of the credit quality distribution and concentration of credit risk by investment type as a percentage of each pool's fair value at June 30, 2019.
 (NR means Not Rated, US means obligation of the United States (U.S.) government or obligations explicitly guaranteed by the U. S. government):